 Closing night: 13 April 2014

 While Peter and the Starcatcher is not considered a children's show, it is appropriate for young adults 8 years and older.

 No comments yet, be the first to write a review.

-Please note: The term Bank of America Theater as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Bank of America Theater and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Bank of America Theater and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Bank of America Theater and/or Peter And The Starcatcher as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Bank of America Theater and/or Peter And The Starcatcher and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Bank of America Theater and/or Peter And The Starcatcher and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.